Abishek2511/SOC-Investigation-Reports/README.md

 3. Did it succeed? — determine if the attacker achieved their goal

 A closed alert with no documentation is a missed opportunity.
 These reports are written so that the next analyst — or the same analyst six months later — can understand exactly what happened and why the call was made.

+##### These reports are based on real investigations I handled during my time as a Cyber Security Engineer.
+Details have been anonymised and writeups were structured with AI assistance for clarity and presentation.